garbalau-github/cellular-automata/README.md

-### Cellular Autoomaton
+### Cellular Automaton

-Cellular Automaton consists of a grid of cells which, based on a few mathematical rules, can live, die or multiply.
+Cells which based on a few mathematical rules, can live, die or multiply.
 Depending on the initial conditions, the cells form various complex patterns.
+Implemented with *TypeScript*

 ### UI